CoC Governance

 Work Groups

-This group is responsible for recommending the prioritization of the Emergency Housing Vouchers.
+This group is responsible for reviewing and updating the establishing charter of the NC 507 Continuum of Care.